sohail019/DevSecOps/README.md

 9. **Verify on GitHub:**
    - Visit your GitHub repository in a web browser, and you should see the changes reflected there.

+These steps demonstrate how to use GitHub for source code management.
+You can use the same steps to manage any source code projects on GitHub.
+Additionally, you can also explore GitHub features such as pull requests, code review, and branch management to enhance your source code management workflow.